hpatro/focus-guard/README.md

 # Focus Guard

-It's a chrome extension built to made you stop jumping on to the addictive website(s) and think for a brief period of time that if you actually intended to visit the website.
+It's a chrome extension built to make you stop jumping on to the addictive website(s) and think for a brief period of time that if you actually intended to visit the website.

 ## Installation